 Another record was achieved at the start of Guardiola's final season on the Bayern bench, with his side winning their first 10 games before drawing 0-0 at Eintracht Frankfurt.
 By that stage, it was already clear that another Bundesliga title was heading Bayern's and Guardiola's way, but could they go a step further in Europe?

-A 3-1 win over Hannover on the final day of the season saw Guardiola chalk up his 82nd win in 102 Bundesliga fixtures in charge of Bayern, equating to a win percentage of 80.4%.
-Flick bettered that with 87.5% in 2019/20, albeit from his first 24 games in charge, while you have to go down to Ottmar Hitfeld's 58.4% to find the Bayern coach with the next best record.
+A 3-1 win over Hannover on the final day of the season saw Guardiola chalk up his 82nd win in 102 Bundesliga fixtures in charge of Bayern, equating to a win percentage of 80.4 percent.
+Flick bettered that with 87.5 percent in 2019/20, albeit from his first 24 games in charge, while you have to go down to Ottmar Hitfeld's 58.4 percent to find the Bayern coach with the next best record.

 Watch: Guardiola gets a 'beerful' after completing Bundesliga hat-trick